The Best Underwater Action Cameras for Snorkeling: GoPro & More

 So, let’s sort out what makes a makes a great action camera for snorkeling, along with what the best action cameras for snorkeling actually are.

-What Makes for a Good Action Camera for Snorkeling
+What Makes for a Good Underwater Action Camera for Snorkeling

-After hundreds of hours in the water with various action cameras, here are what I have found to be the most important things that make the best action cameras for snorkeling:
+After hundreds of hours in the water with various action cameras, here are what I have found to be the most important things that make the best action cameras for snorkeling and other underwater activities:

 With this in hand, let’s look at the best action cameras for snorkeling that meet these requirements (and hopefully more).